oldme/harvests/README.markdown

 > Create more call conventions for other common libraries?
 What call conventions do you use?

 > It is possible to implement lazy loading.
-Anybody need it?
 A lazy let function could be implemented fairly easy .

 > Maybe: detect circular dependencies!?
 Somebody needs it?
 Just ask!

 > Maybe: handle the case with multiple result calls that change the same object.
-I think promises don't handle this case well, and need some wrapping.
+I think promises have the same problem and a wrapper is required.

 > Maybe: add chains,eg.  wait('variable.field').